2 teens in critical condition after moped crash in South Boston

 The girls were rushed to the hospital in critical condition.

-The driver of the truck stayed on scene to talk to officers.
+The driver of the truck stayed on the scene to speak with police officers.

 (Copyright (c) 2018 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)